lubianat/wikidata_bib/toread.md

 # Cell types
 https://portal.brain-map.org/explore/classes

-Single-Cell Profiling of an In Vitro Model of Human Interneuron Development Reveals Temporal Dynamics of Cell Type Production and Maturation
-Cell-type-specific consequences of Reelin deficiency in the mouse neocortex, hippocampus, and amygdala Parallel RNA and DNA analysis after deep sequencing (PRDD-seq) reveals cell type-specific lineage patterns in human brain Single-nucleus and single-cell transcriptomes compared in matched cortical cell types Genetic identification of brain cell types underlying schizophrenia
+Parallel RNA and DNA analysis after deep sequencing (PRDD-seq) reveals cell type-specific lineage patterns in human brain Single-nucleus and single-cell transcriptomes compared in matched cortical cell types Genetic identification of brain cell types underlying schizophrenia